ec49ca/NLP-project-contract-comparison/SETUP.md

 # LLM Provider Configuration
 LLM_PROVIDER=openai

-# OpenAI Configuration
+# OpenAI Configuration (Required for queries AND external agent embeddings)
 OPENAI_API_KEY=sk-your-api-key-here
-OPENAI_MODEL=gpt-4
+OPENAI_MODEL=gpt-4o
 # Optional: Add more models for dropdown
-# OPENAI_MODELS=gpt-4,gpt-4-turbo,gpt-3.5-turbo
+# OPENAI_MODELS=gpt-4o,gpt-4-turbo,gpt-4,gpt-3.5-turbo

+# Pinecone Configuration (Required for external agent)
+PINECONE_API_KEY=your-pinecone-api-key-here
 ```

+**Note**:
-**Note**: You can configure multiple providers in `.env`.
+- You can configure multiple providers in `.env`.
 The UI will show all configured providers, and you can switch between them.
 See `env.example` for all options.
+- **Pinecone and OpenAI are required** for the external agent to work.
+Even if you use a different LLM provider for queries, you still need OpenAI for generating embeddings.

 #### 4.2 Frontend Configuration